 Yeah.
 I wish I knew.
 Once it’s cured, it’s all but ruined.
 If the resin is still wet, you can apply alcohol or acetone to get as much out as possible.
 Then use laundry detergent on the spot to get out more residue.
 It all won’t come out, but at least you won’t have a hard area of cured resin on your shirt.
-Instead, it looks like a grease stain and you’re simply a sloppy eater.
+Instead, it looks like a grease stain, and people will think you’re a sloppy eater.

 Want more helpful information beyond how to clean up resin?

 I would love to be your Yoda, resin padawan.
-I wrote my book Resin Fundamentals for beginners like you.
-Instead of making mistakes, you can learn from my fifteen years of resin experience.
-Buy the ebook now and you can read it this afternoon.
+I wrote my ebook Resin Fundamentals for beginners like you.
+Instead of making mistakes, you can learn from my sixteen years of resin experience.
+Buy the PDF book now, and you can read it this afternoon.
 All for less than the price of a resin kit.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC